A lesson Parkland shooting survivor David Hogg learned: Find the joy

 "I interviewed my classmates so that if we didn't make it out of there, hopefully our voices would carry on, and it wouldn't be possible for the NRA and gun lobby to say, 'Oh, you can't talk about this.
 You're politicizing this,'" Hogg says.

-Seventeen of Hogg's classmates were murdered that day, and 17 others were injured.
+Seventeen people were murdered that day, and 17 others were injured.
 Soon after, Hogg and several other students created March for Our Lives, a youth-led effort to eliminate the epidemic of gun violence.
-A month after the shooting, more than 800,000 people gathered with the group at a rally in Washington, D.C.
+A month after the shooting, organizers estimate more than 800,000 people gathered with the group at a rally in Washington, D.C.

 "We came out of Parkland saying 'never again' over and over. ...
 That was our original hashtag that we had when we started speaking out after the shooting," he says.
 "And unfortunately, that wasn't the case.
 It did happen again — thousands of times."